Risk-Team/CAVAanalytics/README.md

 #### **Updates

-**Some updates are currently underway, in particular, related to CAVA Platform interface**.
+**Some updates are currently underway, in particular, related to CAVA Platform interface.
+Please note that only the CORDEX-CORE AFR-22 domain is available as of September 2023.
+Tentatively, we will be releasing one domain per month afterward**.

 Python support is coming soon.
 This will allow Python users to access CORDEX-CORE models available for CAVAanalytics through xclim.

 ## What is CAVA?